stellalana/liri-node-app/README.md

 1) Clone repository
 2) Install npm packages according to the included json
 3) Request your own Spotify API ID and Key here: https://developer.spotify.com/dashboard/login
 4) Once you have acquired your Spotify ID and Key, create a file named ".env" in the folder.
 In this file add these lines:
-  SPOTIFY_ID=<your id here>
+SPOTIFY_ID="<your id here>"
-  SPOTIFY_SECRET=<your key here>
+SPOTIFY_SECRET="<your key here>"